zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 ★★★★★
 > “Smush helped reduce the total files size on my site and increased browsing speed.
 Well done guys!” - [pdci](https://wordpress.org/support/users/pdci/)

+###What about Multisite?

-*What about Multisite?* Smush can be used to optimize all the images across your entire network!
+Smush can be used to optimize all the images across your entire network!
 Use global settings or configure each site individually.

-Smush is super easy to use – no confusing compression software settings!
+Smush is super easy to use – no confusing compression software settings.
 Smush images in your library one at a time or bulk smush up to 50 images at a time.
 Plus, configure auto-smush to asynchronously scale and compress some or all of your images as they are being uploaded – it's incredibly fast.

 The faster your site loads, the more Google, Bing, Yahoo and other search engines will like it.
 Your site will load faster and rank higher.

-> ### Features available in Smush include:
->
-> - Optimize your images using advanced lossless compression techniques.
-> - Set maximum width and height and large images will automatically scale before being added to your media library.
-> - Process JPEG, GIF and PNG image files.
-> - Optimize any image in any directory.
-> - Asynchronously auto-smush your attachments for super fast compression on upload.
-> - Manually smush your attachments individually in the media library, or in bulk 50 attachments at a time.
-> - Smush all standard web-sized images 1MB or smaller.
-> - Smush images with no slowdown using WPMU DEV's fast, reliable Smush API.
-> - Global and individual settings for Multisite.
-> - View advanced compression stats per-attachment and library totals.
->
-> Install Smush now and find out why it's the most popular image optimization plugin for WordPress available today with over 11 million downloads.

 ### Shameless Plug(ins)